Gongamax/Gomoku-Web/docs/API_DOC.md

 - The server application runs local on **URL**: http://localhost:8080
 - All the responses have *`application/vnd.siren+json`* as content-type for more information about the Siren format go to: https://github.com/kevinswiber/siren
+- Important reminder: The Content-Type header of the request must be set to *`application/json`* for all the POST and PUT requests.

 # Home